alsa-project/alsa-gobject/README.rst

   kernel land directly by system calls without alsa-lib's configuration space and plugin framework.
 * The way to enumerate any device is based on sysfs, programmed with libudev1.
-* GObject object is used for structures in UAPI of Linux sound subsystem with reserved space.
+* GObject-drived object is used for structures in UAPI of Linux sound subsystem with reserved space.
 * Boxed object is used for structures in UAPI of Linux sound subsystem without reserved space.